isomerpages/isomerpages-govtech/media/technews/_posts/2019-01-08-behind-the-scenes-look-at-the-parents-gateway-app.md

 ### **Phase 1: From personal pain points to a prototype**

 Being a father of three himself, Mr Song is no stranger to the difficulties faced by working adults with school-going children.
-But what motivated him to create Parents Gateway was the numerous paper documents and forms he kept receiving from his children’s teachers when his kids were younger.
+But what motivated him to create Parents Gateway was the numerous paper documents and forms he kept receiving from his children’s teachers when they were younger.

 “There were so many [documents] that I started to misplace some of them!
 At times, I even found some of these forms magnetised on my fridge (usually past their due dates),” he said with a laugh.